WokLibCodeClub/breakout/step05-building_the_blocks/README.md

 ```
 but make sure this line is indented from the outer **for** loop as this loop has to run *inside* the outer loop.
 This will set the variable **block_col** in turn to 0, 1, ..., 7.
 When we have set the column number we can write an almost identical sum to calculate the x coordinate of the blocks in the column (because all blocks in the same column have the same x coordinate).
 For the column x coordinates we want a sequence which goes 2, 102, 202, ..., 702.
 Use the column number, column spacing (100) and coordinate for the first column (2) to write a sum which produces this sequence.
 You can adapt the simple Python code above to check you have the correct sum.

-#### 4. Use your calculations to make the blocks
+#### 4. Use your calculations to make blocks with the right coordinates

-You can now incorporate your calculations for the x and y coordinates into the code for the game.
-But to make the check a bit simpler there is a Python file at the top of this page called test_blocks.py which you can use.
+Before you set about adding your calculations for the x and y coordinates into the code for the game try editing the Python file at the top of this page called test_blocks.py.
+This is a segment of the Breakout game with just the code needed for the blocks.
 In your Python editor open a new file and copy and paste the code from test_blocks.py.

 Add the code for your calculations in the lines which begin ```block_y =``` and ```block_x =``` then save the file and run it with ```pgzrun```.
 If your calculations are right the screen should look like this:

 ![alt text](blocks_in_place.png "How the blocks should look")

-Look carefully at how the nested for loops are arranged in this file.
+Look carefully at how the nested **for** loops are arranged in this code.
 The code which actually makes the block rectangle is in the *inner* for loop and begins ```block = Rect(``` and uses the results of your calculations for the coordinates of the block.

-The line which starts ```blocks.append``` is explained below.
+The line which starts ```blocks.append``` is explained below in section 5.

+The other line which is new is the line in function draw() which actually draws the blocks on the screen.
+That is explained below in section 8.

 #### 5. Adding the new block to the list of blocks (and how to remove a block from the list)